awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up-command.md

 # Set up, configure, and manage your application for monitoring using the command line<a name="appinsights-setting-up-command"></a>

-This section provides steps for setting up, configuring, and managing your application for monitoring using the AWS CLI and AAWS Tools for Windows PowerShell\.
+This section provides steps for setting up, configuring, and managing your application for monitoring using the AWS CLI and AWS Tools for Windows PowerShell\.

 **Topics**
 + [Add and manage an application](#appinsights-config-app-command)